mbugti04/point-cloud-classification/README.md

 Run `graph_convolutional_network.ipynb` to train and test the PointNet++ Graph Convolutional Network.

-Optionally, you can redownload the dataset by running `download_data.py`, which installs, unzips, and formats the dataset provided from the official [NYC 3D model dataset](https://www.nyc.gov/site/planning/data-maps/open-data/dwn-nyc-3d-model-download.page).
+Since as of now, the processed dataset is too large for github, you must download the dataset by running `download_data.py`, which installs, unzips, and formats the dataset provided from the official [NYC 3D model dataset](https://www.nyc.gov/site/planning/data-maps/open-data/dwn-nyc-3d-model-download.page).
+This may take about an hour.
+In the future, I will trim the processed dataset and upload it.

 # Methodology